 Todd is a big fan of local community organizations like Berean Christian School, Knoxville Leadership Foundation, and Emerald Youth Foundation.
 He enjoys promoting community athletics and the inspiration of encouraging children to persevere through athletic competition.

 Todd loves his high school sweetheart, Ann, whom he married in 1986.
-The Rechenbach’s have three sons: James (married to Kayla) living in Georgia; Josiah (married to Aria) living in Georgia; Jacob who works and lives in Indianapolis, IN.
+The Rechenbach’s have three sons: James (married to Kayla) living in Georgia; Josiah (married to Aria) living in Georgia; Jacob who works at Guidance Advisors and lives in Knoxville, TN.

 Favorite sport or game to play as an adult: bowling, horseshoes, cards, golf, basketball … anything to keep score ☺ pursing the thrill of competition!